 Treats Nervous System Disorders

 The bioactive constituents in pears known as terpenoids help in improving nerve function.
-Hence, it is effective as remedy for those suffering from neuronal complications like seizures.
+Hence, it is effective as a remedy for those suffering from neuronal complications like seizures.

 Cures Liver Damage